You don’t have a time problem. You have a fit problem.

 Implementation intention is a pre-planned if-then rule specifying exactly when, where, and how a goal will be pursued, removing in-the-moment decision-making from the execution process.

-Perception Gap Score is a diagnostic metric calculated by comparing predicted time allocation against actual tracked time allocation, ranking schedule problems by how poorly understood they are rather than by how much time they consume.
+Perception Gap Score is a diagnostic metric we developed, calculated by comparing predicted time allocation against actual tracked time allocation, ranking schedule problems by how poorly understood they are rather than by how much time they consume.

 Planning fallacy is a systematic cognitive bias identified by Kahneman and Tversky where people underestimate the time, costs, and risks of future actions regardless of past experience with similar tasks.